Complete BJJ Conditioning Guide: Why You Gas Out & How to Fix It Now [2025]

 What It Is

 The aerobic system uses oxygen to create energy from various fuel sources.
 It’s your most efficient energy system but produces power more slowly.
-Critically, it also helps your other energy systems recover.

 How It Works in BJJ